OID Repository

 What is an OID?

-The registration tree is indeed managed in a completely decentralized way (a node gives full power to its children) and it is impossible to be exhaustive (particularly world-wide).
+The registration tree is indeed managed in a completely decentralized way (a node gives full power to its children).

 The registration tree is defined and managed following the ITU-T X.660 & X.670 Recommendation series (or the ISO/IEC 9834 series of International Standards).